The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The SNS is activated by the hypothalamus – which is activated by the amygdala (as we discussed above).

-The pituitary and adrenal glands release hormones and brain chemicals (neurotransmitters) such as norepinephrine, epinephrine and cortisol once the SNS is activated.
+Once the SNS is activated, the pituitary and adrenal glands release hormones and brain chemicals (neurotransmitters) such as norepinephrine, epinephrine, and cortisol.

-When we experience the physical symptoms of anxiety and panic such as: shaking, sweating, fast shallow breathing or increased heart rate – we are experiencing the activation of the sympathetic nervous system (SNS).
+When you experience the physical symptoms of anxiety and panic, such as: shaking, sweating, fast and shallow breathing, or increased heart rate – you are experiencing the activation of the sympathetic nervous system (SNS)

-Panic attacks are often a fear reaction to the activation of the SNS – through our fear we may interpret a pounding heart to be the beginning of a heart attack.
+Panic attacks are often a fear reaction to the activation of the SNS – through the lens of fear, you may interpret a pounding heart as the beginning of a "heart attack" or the extra energy and adrenaline as "losing control."

 Activation of the SNS: Physiological Changes

-Certain bodily processes are accelerated while other processes are reduced/slowed, to give primary importance to our personal safety by preparing our body for fight or flight.
+Specific bodily processes are accelerated while other functions are reduced/slowed to give primary importance to personal safety by preparing the body for fight or flight.

-Below are some physiological changes that occur during the activation of the sympathetic nervous system, as well as the purpose of the changes and the possible symptoms we may experience based on our interpretation of the bodily sensation.
+Below are some physiological changes that occur during the activation of the sympathetic nervous system, the purpose of the changes, and the possible symptoms you may experience based on your interpretation of the bodily sensation.

 Physiological Change